Biomedical - Sharps Waste

 Environmental Health Services inspects, permits and investigates any complaints associated with facilities that generate, transport and/or treat biomedical waste in Hillsborough County or dispose of the waste improperly.

 If you have any questions concerning any of our programs, call Monday through Friday,

 How Should I Dispose of Used Needles and Syringes?

 The Bay Area Sharps Disposal Program was designed as a community service to assist the residents of Hillsborough County with a safe and environmentally sound method for disposing of used needles or "sharps."

 The disposal program is made possible by the participation of the disposal sites listed in our brochure

 .
 Each of the participating disposal sites has volunteered to provide this service to the community, free of any cost to you.

 But it is your cooperation that is essential to the success of this program.
 In order to make the program run smoothly, it is important that you adhere to following guidelines:

-Attempt to use the disposal site only during the hours listed in the insert.
+Attempt to use the disposal site only during the hours listed in the brochure.

 Do not bring sharps to the disposal sites in anything other than the approved sharps containers provided by the site.